-A minor change in the boundary between Bridport and Burton Bradstock parish incorporates four dwellings into Bridport that are contiguous with the built-up area of West Bay.
+A minor change in the boundary between Bridport and Burton Bradstock parish, requested by Burton Bradstock Parish Council, incorporates eight dwellings into Bridport that are contiguous with the built-up area of West Bay.

-Overall, this option provides the best solution for Bridport for a period of up to 15 years until the next required review of community governance.
+Overall, this option provides the best solution for Bridport for a period of up to 15 years until the next required review of community governance, provided the Foundry Lea development is delivered as currently planned, and subject to any other unexpected developments contiguous with the proposed Bridport parish boundary.
+We would ask that Dorset Council considers triggering a further focused review in such circumstances.